FDA Clinical Trials

 The FDA reported in a 2000 Harris Poll of cancer clinical trial participants that 76 percent of the individuals surveyed said they decided to participate because “they believed that the trial offered the best quality of care for their disease.”

 But FDA pharmacist David Banks warned against participating in clinical trials simply due to the potential of free treatments or other compensation.
 Banks said individuals attracted to a study for those reasons may overlook known risks associated with the new drug or treatment or fail “to adequately appreciate the potential for discovery of serious new side effects during clinical testing of a new treatment.”

-The best resource to find more information on what clinical trials is ClinicalTrials.gov.
+One resource to find more information on a clinical trial is ClinicalTrials.gov.
 This government site contains easy-to-maneuver search tools to find studies by topic or by phrases.
 Patients can also speak with their doctors and other medical professionals who contribute to their care about what studies might be available to them for participation for certain diseases, conditions or chronic illnesses.

 Some Things to Consider

 Oftentimes, the safety and efficacy of an experimental approach of a new drug, device or other treatment, may not be fully known at the start of the trial.
 Some trials may be able to provide participants with prospective medical benefits, while others cannot.